microsoft/code-push/sdk/README.md

     - __CodePush.ERROR_INTERNAL_SERVER__: An error occurred internally on the CodePush server.
     - __CodePush.ERROR_NOT_FOUND__: The resource you are attempting to retrieve does not exist.
     - __CodePush.ERROR_CONFLICT__: The resource you are attempting to create already exists.
-    - __CodePush.ERROR_UNAUTHORIZED__: The access token you configured is invalid or expired.
+    - __CodePush.ERROR_UNAUTHORIZED__: The access key you configured is invalid or expired.